 We believe that for a city to be great, it has to be great for everyone.
 At the same time, no single organization can tackle systemic issues such as poverty, school completion and isolation in the community alone.
 United Way brings together all areas of community – business, government, academia, school boards and others – to address social issues at the root cause and to develop long-term strategies to solve them.

 That’s why Vermilion has been contributing to United Way since 1996 and organizing an annual United Way workplace campaign since 1998.
-United Way recognized our efforts with a 2013 Spirits of Gold award in the category of Leading the Way (under 500 employees).
+United Way recognized our efforts with a 2020 Community Impact Workplace Excellence Award and a 2013 Spirits of Gold award in the category of Leading the Way (under 500 employees).
 Spirits of Gold is United Way's recognition gala, celebrating the spirit and generosity of the people, agencies and workplaces that displayed outstanding leadership and dedication during United Way's annual Campaign.
 United Way also recognized our 2015 workplace campaign’s backpack mountain as one of its “Top 5 Campaign Moments” – our staff filled some 200 backpacks for Inn from the Cold, a local charity that focuses on supporting families that are homeless.

-Since 1996, Vermilion has contributed more than $3.57 million to support local non-profit organizations and social programs through the United Way.
+Since 1996, Vermilion has contributed nearly $4.4 million to support local non-profit organizations and social programs through the United Way.